HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/model_spi/dgn_modelobt.md

-# Obtain a model from the portal
+# Obtain a Model from the Portal

 Portal models can be obtained by using three different ways, depending on where the code that uses them is located.